-An infamous incident occurred on December 28th, 1984 when Dr. D David Schultz was invited onto 20/20 for a report on the legitimacy of professional wrestling.
+An infamous incident occurred on December 28th, 1984, when Dr. D David Schultz got invited onto 20/20 for a report on the legitimacy of professional wrestling.

-Host John Stossel had a type of reporting at the time that was known to expose untruths in all types of businesses, and on this occasion, he had targeted professional wrestling.
-Unbeknownst to Stossel, the tables would be turned and he would soon become the target of the burly ill-tempered David Schultz, a legitimate 6’6″, 260 lbs tough guy — a person that few would want to provoke.
-This was a case of trying to preserve kayfabe in late 1984 and it led to serious consequences.
+Host John Stossel had a type of reporting at the time that was known to expose untruths in all kinds of businesses, and on this occasion, he had targeted professional wrestling.
+Unbeknownst to Stossel, the tables would be turned, and he would soon become the target of the burly ill-tempered David Schultz, a legitimate 6’6”, 260 lbs tough guy — a person that few would want to provoke.
+This was a case of trying to preserve kayfabe in late 1984, and it led to severe consequences.

 A Tough Start for Dr. D David Schultz

 Many fans are familiar with the incident or have at least heard something about it.
 But David Schultz, after leaving the wrestling business in 1987 and becoming a very successful bounty hunter with over 1700 captures, insists that people know very little of what really happened.

 David Schultz grew up under impoverished surroundings in Western Tennessee and was obligated to fight for everything he had from an early age.
 He was first trained by Herb Welch, whose first lessons in professional wrestling were more focused on dissuading a young Shultz by taking him to the brink of exhaustion and dispensing plenty of pain by stretching him.
 Schultz could barely walk after the brutal sessions with Welch, and he would regularly have to be gingerly helped out of the car by his wife.
 Despite the punishment, the future Dr. D did not falter and continued on with his lessons.
 Welch, who would fight people on oil rigs and carnivals (or Athletic Shows), was one of the last pillars of the old guard of rough grapplers who learned from the earliest pioneers of the sport who practiced the dangerous art of catch-as-catch-can (wrestling in which all holds are permitted).